chriscabral/djangularjs/README.md

 djangularjs
 ===

 A project template for a single page app in django that uses, angularjs, bootstrap, and the django-rest-framework.
-This project template has made several opininted decisions so be wary.
+This project template has made several opinionated decisions, so be wary.

 Prerequisites